haveno-dex/haveno-docs/docs/haveno-ui/backup_and_restore.md

 #### 1.1 While Haveno is running

-Go to `Account` -> `Backup` and put in a location for your backup to be exported to (note that this section is titled "Backup wallet" in the software but it actually exports the entire data directory).
+Go to `Account` -> `Backup` and put in a location for your backup to be exported to (note that this section is titled "Backup wallet" in the software, but it actually exports the entire data directory).

 ![Export backup](../resources/img/haveno-ui/backup_dark.png#only-light)
 ![Export backup](../resources/img/haveno-ui/backup_light.png#only-dark)